tsackton/taelgar/Species/Languages.md

 The language of the lizardfolk.
 Often learned by those who spend time living in lizardfolk communities.
 Although there are numerous dialectics, they are all mutually comprehensible.

 _Real world analog_: Basque
-*Alphabet*: Lizardling is usually written in the local alphabet, i.e. Drankorian or Eastros, or occasionally, a simplified form of Elvish
+*Alphabet*: Unknown. %% Possibly Lizardling is usually written in the local alphabet, i.e. Drankorian or Eastros, or occasionally, a simplified form of Elvish, but leaving undetermined for now if there is a distinctive lizardling script.%%

 ##### Stoneborn
 The language of the Stoneborn.
 Often learned by those who spend time in Stoneborn communities.
 There are no known variants or dialectics, and examples of writing are rare.